In Which I am Back in the Saddle

 If you have no experience in any of these yet, you may want to decorate your web page with samples that show you can write for interactive media using free writing engines like Twine or Inkle.

 Winning awards for any of this work is, of course, a nice feather in the cap.
 Recent work is better than old work.
 Shipped games or products are better than ones that never came to fruition.
 And similar work beats extrapolation.
-For example, Chris L’Etoile, a Bioware writer who wrote the Aliens homage level with rachni in Mass Effect 1, is now, to no one’s surprise, working on an Aliens game for Cold Iron Studios.
+For example, Chris L’Etoile, a BioWare writer who wrote the Aliens homage level with rachni in Mass Effect 1, is (as of this writing), working on an Aliens game for Cold Iron Studios.
 There’s a pretty high percentage chance that someone there had played his previous work and knew he could do the job because he proved he’s done it before.

 Sometimes, extra bits in your bio can help out, like lived experiences.
 For example, knowing some of the history of martial arts (specifically a Chinese martial art that I practiced at the time) helped me win over some of the Jade Empire writing staff in an interview.
 I go over a little of this in my GDC talk on writer research skills (not really a shameless plug, ’cause it’s available free).